 You will need to be posting frequently, so with Instagram, you might need to be posting 4-5 videos per day and on Facebook, you might need to be adding content at least several times per week to keep your viewers engaged.

-You will still need to make videos and write some content I’m afraid, (there is no escaping that if you want to pick up clients from this method), but a lot of the more tiresome side of things can be handled by someone else, and if you have the resources, why not allow yourself to focus on the more interesting aspects of your marketing campaigns?
+You will still need to make videos and write some content I’m afraid, (there is no escaping that), but a lot of the more tiresome side of things can be handled by someone else, and if you have the resources, why not allow yourself to focus on the more interesting aspects of your marketing campaigns?

 22. Copy the greats

 Since school, you have had it drilled into you that copying people is wrong or bad.

 In a test environment, I would totally agree with this, but from a business point of view, it makes absolute sense to look at your competitors, see what they are doing well and copy that.

 I should make it clear that I am not saying that you should copy everything they are doing word for word, that’s a terrible idea and would probably result in a lawsuit.
 What I am saying, is that you should look to see what has been working for them and see if you can replicate that in your own business.

 For example, if you see that they have certain price points between packages they offer or styles of training, these must be what’s working well for them.

 If they are well-established trainers, they may have tried several variations of what packages they offer, and even how they deliver their sessions.
 They may have made tons of mistakes to get where they are today, so why not make sure you don’t make the same mistakes by copying what’s working for them now?

 It’s not cheating, I promise, just make sure you just using the same ideas and not outrightly copying someone, that is not what I’m suggesting.